UJDuran/milestoneOne_T6/Specification.md

 ##### Preconditions
 Users have account.
 Users have flashcards.
+Markdown file should be provide as input

 ##### Triggers
-1. With input a markdown file: Type “##” before a flashcard.
+1. With input a markdown file: users input file
 2. With output flashcard: click option “share” on the top-right of the flashcard.

 ##### Primary Sequence
 With input markdown file:
 1. Users click option “create”
 2. System prompts 2 text boxes (front and back card) for user to fill out.
-3. In the text box (front card), user type “##” before type word in flashcard.
+3. Users input a markdown file
+4. System recognizes the file
-4. System automatically make flashcard into markdown file.
+5. System automatically make flashcard into markdown file.

 With output flashcard:
 1. Users click on flashcard which users want to share.